Triston Casas Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.83 team ERA ranks eighth across all league pitching staffs.
+- The Guardians have a 3.78 team ERA that ranks seventh across all MLB pitching staffs.

-- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (59 total, one per game).
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (59 total, one per game).

-- Bibee (1-1) gets the starting nod for the Guardians in his eighth start of the season.
-He's put together a 3.20 ERA in 39 1/3 innings pitched, with 40 strikeouts.
+- Civale makes the start for the Guardians, his fourth of the season.
+He is 1-1 with a 2.04 ERA and 12 strikeouts in 17 2/3 innings pitched.

-- In his most recent outing on Thursday against the Minnesota Twins, the right-hander tossed five innings, allowing three earned runs while surrendering six hits.
+- In his last appearance on Saturday, the righty threw five scoreless innings against the Minnesota Twins while surrendering four hits.

-- In seven games this season, the 24-year-old has a 3.20 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .234 to opposing batters.
+- In three games this season, the 27-year-old has a 2.04 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .227 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.